 In 2014, a study by the Centers for Disease Control and Prevention stated that more than two in three adults were considered to be overweight or obese.
-About one in 13 adults were considered to have extreme obesity and one in six children ages two to 19 were considered obese.
+About one in 13 adults were considered to have extreme obesity, and one in six children ages two to 19 were considered obese.
 The two ways to offset this epidemic are diet and exercise.
-Exercise can be intimidating by yourself.
-Group exercise holds people accountable, builds in a support group, and creates friendly competition.
+Exercise can be intimidating for you.
+Group exercise holds people accountable, builds a support group, and creates friendly competition.
 The most interwoven group in our lives is our family.
 Finding fun, creative ways to involve the family can be challenging yet rewarding.
-Try these tactics to make your family fitness friendly!
+Try these tactics to make your family fitness-friendly!

 Try New Sports

-Sports are a great way to introduce your kids to other children, thereby expanding their social network.
-It’s also a valuable venue to learn humility, sportsmanship, team building and overcoming adversity, in addition to being active.
-Many communities have family leagues for softball, basketball, volleyball, and tennis so that you can also get some quality family time in together.
-Check with your local parks and recreation department to see what family leagues are available in your area.
+Sports are a great way to introduce your kids to other children, expanding their social network.
+It’s also a valuable venue to learn humility, sportsmanship, team building, overcoming adversity, and being active.
+Many communities have family leagues for softball, basketball, volleyball, and tennis, so you can also get some quality family time together.
+Check with your local parks and recreation department to see what family leagues are available.

 Build a Home Gym

 Gym memberships can be intimidating and inconvenient.
-Furthermore, a family membership can be costly.
+Furthermore, a family member can be costly.
 Take the time to research whether you can build a gym at your home.
-Evaluate if you have the space required to house a treadmill, stationary bike, and/or bench press.
-Then do a cost comparison between a yearly family membership and the cost of the equipment.
+Evaluate if you have the space required to house a treadmill, stationary bike, dumbbell set, barbell hip thrust pad and bench press.
+Then make a cost comparison between a yearly family membership and the equipment cost.
 Often, the equipment will have paid for itself in gym fees within the first year.
 Make it novelly fun and set up a small locker room area equipped with personalized lockers and benches.
-Have a sign-in board in the home gym for each family member and create an incentivization program for spending time focusing on their personal fitness.
+Have a sign-in board in the home gym for each family member and create an incentivization program for spending time focusing on their fitness.

 Create Fitness Games

 Does your family have a show that everyone gathers around the TV for?
 Perhaps a live sporting event?
-Create a game with calisthenics and predictable outcomes of what you’re watching.
-Watching a drama series?
+Create a game with callisthenics and predictable outcomes of what you’re watching—watching a drama series?
 Every time there is an on-screen kiss, do five push-ups.
-When your favorite basketball team is on, make a rule that for every three-point basket scored everyone does five sit ups.
-Make sure to keep the number of calisthenics low (never more than 10 reps).
-You want the “game” to be fun not brutal.
+When your favourite basketball team is on, make a rule that everyone does five sit-ups for every three-point basket scored.
+Make sure to keep the number of callisthenics low (never more than ten reps).
+You want the “game” to be fun, not brutal.